 Not a resident of South Carolina?
 South Carolina does not restrict legally ordained non-resident Marriage Officiants from performing wedding ceremonies anywhere in the state.

-Ordination Fee: We offer low-cost ordination (accepted throughout South Carolina) for a nominal fee that covers our basic printing costs and any shipping charges, which is generally a fraction of how much you can earn by performing just one ceremony!
+Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including South Carolina, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!